River Sheaf: Water quality

 The river is only rated moderate for ecological status due to the fact that the channel has been heavily modified by human activity.
 Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers, perfluorooctane sulphonate and mercury compounds, none of which had previously been included in the assessment.

 Future

-Sheffield City Council, the Environment Agency and Sheaf & Porter Rivers Trust are currently working on a vision for the former Castle Market site.
+Sheffield City Council, the Environment Agency and Sheaf & Porter Rivers Trust worked on a vision for the former Castle Market site.
 This involves removing the structurally decaying concrete culvert at the end of the River Sheaf, daylighting the section and replacing it with a new city centre park.
+Construction to deculvert the Sheaf and create the new park began in February 2024 and is due to be completed in 2026.
 The Sheaf & Porter Rivers Trust are also campaigning for improvements to the River Sheaf Walk and Cycleway.
 This follows the course of the river for much of its length, but there are some significant gaps, and the Trust is working to ensure that the routes for the missing links are protected in the planning process.

-In September 2014 Sheffield City Council announced plans for flood defences on the River Sheaf and its tributaries costing £12 million.
+In September 2014, Sheffield City Council announced plans for flood defences on the River Sheaf and its tributaries costing £12 million.